mitre/heimdall2/apps/frontend/src/how_to_release.md

 # Releasing

-I'm documenting this here so the bus factor on creaing new versions isn't one.
+I'm documenting this here so the bus factor on creating new versions isn't one.
 Obviously, before any of them make well sure that:

 1. The code works as you expect
-2. You've scrubbed it for obsceneties or private keys
+2. You've scrubbed it for obscenities or private keys
 3. You've incremented the version number in package.json
 4. You've done `npm run lint`
 5. You've done `npm run build`